Mir: Sleeping in space

-The station provided two permanent crew quarters, the Kayutkas, phonebox-sized booths set towards the rear of the core module, each featuring a tethered sleeping bag, a fold-out desk, a porthole, and storage for personal effects.
+The station provided two permanent crew quarters, the Kayutkas, phonebooth sized boxes set towards the rear of the core module, each featuring a tethered sleeping bag, a fold-out desk, a porthole, and storage for personal effects.
 Visiting crews had no allocated sleep module, instead attaching a sleeping bag to an available space on a wall; US astronauts installed themselves within Spektr until a collision with a Progress spacecraft caused the depressurisation of that module.
 It was important that crew accommodations be well ventilated; otherwise, astronauts could wake up oxygen-deprived and gasping for air, because a bubble of their own exhaled carbon dioxide had formed around their heads.

 Food and drink

 Most of the food eaten by station crews was frozen, refrigerated or canned.
 Meals were prepared by the cosmonauts, with the help of a dietitian, before their flight to the station.
-The diet was designed to provide around 100 g of protein, 130 g of fat and 330 g of carbohydrates per day, in addition to appropriate mineral and vitamin supplements.
+The diet was designed to provide around 300 g of protein, 130 g of fat and 330 g of carbohydrates per day, in addition to appropriate mineral and vitamin supplements.
 Meals were spaced out through the day to aid assimilation.
 Canned food such as jellied beef tongue was placed into a niche in the core module's table, where it could be warmed in 5–10 minutes.
 Usually, crews drank tea, coffee and fruit juices, but, unlike the ISS, the station also had a supply of cognac and vodka for special occasions.